 There are no command-line parameters for the script, just run it to have a certificate selected automatically or to be prompted which certificate to use.
-If you already have an SSL certificate configured for remoting, the script will prompt whether to replace those settings (not the certificate, just the settings) or to exit without changes.
+If you already have a TLS certificate configured for remoting, the script will prompt whether to replace those settings (not the certificate, just the settings) or to exit without changes.
 The script is deliberately simple so that it is appropriate for teaching and easy to edit.
 Feel free to customize for your environment.

 Note that the script will not install PowerShell, enable remoting, or install a certificate from your PKI.
 There are plenty of guides for these tasks on the Internet, and the SEC505 course has a day on PKI too.
 Remoting requires PowerShell 2.0 or later, and the user must be a member of the Administrators local group to manage WSMAN settings.
 The about_Remote_Requirements file also has more information about these prerequisites (in PowerShell, run "get-help about_Remote_Requirements").
 Cheers

 The script is free and in the public domain, you may use it for any purpose whatsoever without restriction.
 However, that being said...